ekeminiudoh/YouVerify_UI_QA_Accessment/README.md

     * Edit AutomationTest.xml to add new test classes or groups.

 # Test Reporting
-Test reports are generated with aventstack extentreport in the reports directory.
+Test reports are generated with aventstack extent report in the reports directory.
 # License
 This project is open-source